Report hazardous / fallen trees

 For trees that have fallen into power lines please contact Western Power Distribution on 0800 678 3105.

-If you think a tree is dangerous or have seen a tree or large branch that has fallen on council land, especially a highway or footpath, please click on the report button below.
-If you consider this to be an emergency, please contact us during office hours on 01267 234567 or outside normal office hours on 0300 333 2222.
+To report an emergency, please contact us during office hours on 01267 234567 or outside normal office hours on 0300 333 2222.
 During severe weather, you may have to hold the line for an operator.
 Incidents will be dealt with in priority order.

 More from Travel, Roads & Parking